vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 Set-Alias ll ls
 ```

-Now it's a good time to test out that you implemented the previous sep correctly and PowerShell is using your profile file.
+Now it's a good time to test out that PowerShell correctly configured is using your profile file.
 Simply type the alias on the command prompt, if it does the expected that means your profile has been correctly configured.

 ## Install posh-git